bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Storage

+Qualifiers: /PRT /TTY /WND /WRT

+Qualifier Defaults: /WND

 Format: `LP` buf

 Defaults: 1

 Description:
-`LP` displays a summary of processing buffer parameter values in a pop up window.
+`LP` displays a summary of processing buffer parameter values.
 When processing spectrometer data offline, many experimental parameters can only be determined from the `LP` summary since RNMRP lacks commands to display and set many acquisition parameters.
 The exact format of the `LP` summary varies from spectrometer to spectrometer due to differences in implementation of RNMR-controlled hardware. `LP` takes one parameter, buf, which is the number of the processing buffer whose parameters will be listed.
 Processing buffer 1 is the visible buffer while the contents of the other processing buffers are not visible on the display.
 If buf is omitted from the command line, RNMR will list the parameters of buffer 1; RNMR does not prompt the user for buf.

 The following buffer parameters are listed in the `LP` display: